-- It’s fun (and easy) – no coding required
+- It’s fun (and easy) – no coding require.

 - Up to 75% of your users will complete your quiz – spending up to five minutes longer on your site.

-- Quizzes are brilliant for collecting emails and building your marketing list (>25% of all users will sign up).
+- Quizzes are brilliant for collecting emails and building your marketing list (35-45% of your quiz takers will opt-in).

-- Grow your audience – quizzes get up to 217% more shares on social media, and all traffic comes back to your site!
+- Grow your audience – quizzes get up to 217% more shares on social media compared to static articles, with all that traffic coming back to your site!

 - Sign up for your free 14 day trial of Riddle – all features unlocked, and no credit card required.

-- Select ‘quiz’ from our list of our quiz types.
+- Select ‘quiz’ from our list of our 15 interactive content types.

-- Click ‘create’ or browse our templates and click ‘copy to account’ to move one to your account.
+- Click ‘create’ or browse our templates – then click ‘copy to account’.

 - In the ‘Create’ step, choose your title and write a short description of what the quiz is about.

 - Pick a compelling main/title image – you can use our image options (Pexels, Google, Instagram), GIFs, videos or upload your own.

-Now – the best part… writing your online quiz questions!
+Now – the best part and most important part of creating your Riddle quiz – writing your quiz questions!

 - Quizzes have answers with a clear ‘right’ or ‘wrong’ answer.

 - About 6-8 questions is the sweet spot – after that you’ll see a drop-off in completion rates.

-- Your questions (and answers) can be all text – or you add images.
+- Question type – your questions (and answers) can be all text, or you can add images.

 - (We recommend adding images – on average, people are 72.7% more likely to finish your quiz.)

 - Add answers – and put a green check mark by the correct one

-- Add a correct answer explanation… people don’t mind being wrong, but they love to know why.
+- Add a correct answer explanation… people don’t mind being wrong, but they love to know what the correct answer is – and why.

 Finishing a quiz – and merely finding out how many questions you get right is booooring!